RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 * Explain what a closure is.
 (Note that JavaScript programs use closures very often.)
 * Explain what higher order functions are.
 * Explain what a query selector is and give an example line of JavaScript that uses a query selector.
-* debug in the console
-* include js file in de website

 ## Checks before submitting